 Hostels – If you’re backpacking solo and don’t mind sharing dormitories with like-minded travellers then staying in hostels is definitely the cheapest option.
 As an example in South East Asia you can stay in dormitories for as little as $3 per night!
-We always use Hostel World to find the best hostels that match our needs and budget, and a lot of hostels also offer private room options.
+Hostel World is a good website to find the best hostels that match your needs and budget, and a lot of hostels also offer private room options too.

 Airbnb – The concept of AirBnB is that instead of staying in a hotel/hostel room, you either rent a room or the whole house/apartment from a local in the place you’re travelling to.
 A lot of the time if you’re travelling as a couple or with a friend then booking an AirBnB can work out cheaper than 2 beds in a hostel room!
 You get to experience your destination like a local, and by travelling this way you help out the local community.
 Read our article about all the benefits and reasons why we love and recommend Airbnb for more info.
 Receive a $50 Airbnb Credit to use on your first trip when you sign up through this link.

-Booking.com – As much as we love AirBnB we ALWAYS compare rates of AirBnBs to accommodation rates on booking.com before decided on where to stay because some countries accommodation on booking.com can work out cheaper.
-And if you’re a spontaneous traveller then you can almost always find an amazing last minute accommodation deal on booking.com!
-Get 10% off your next trip with booking.com through this link.
+Booking.com – As much as we love AirBnB we often compare rates of AirBnBs to accommodation rates on booking.com before decided on where to stay because some countries accommodation on booking.com can work out cheaper.

 Hitchhiking – means ‘to travel by standing on the side of the road and soliciting rides from passing vehicles.’
 Make sure to check with trusted locals whether hitchhiking is accepted in the place you’re travelling in before sticking your thumb up.
 If it’s generally all good then go for it, it’s the best way to travel for free (literally!) and I’ve met some really interesting people hitchhiking.
 You could also hitchhike by boat when travelling between islands.